oracle/python-cx_Oracle/doc/src/variable.rst

 .. attribute:: Variable.values

     This read-only attribute returns a copy of the value of all actual positions in the variable as a list.
-For variables bound to DML returning statements where the attribute `cx_Oracle.__future__.dml_ret_array_val` is
-    not set or set to the value False, this will be the returned data for the first execution of the statement.
-In all other cases the elements returned will be the equivalent of calling :meth:`~Variable.getvalue()` for each valid position and the length will correspond to the value of the :attr:`~Variable.actualElements` attribute.
+This is the equivalent of calling :meth:`~Variable.getvalue()` for each valid position and the length will correspond to the value of the :attr:`~Variable.actualElements` attribute.